HarperFast/harper/README.md

 ## Stopping HarperDB

-To stop HarperDB once it is running from the HarperDB directory run the following commands:
+To stop HarperDB once it is running from the HarperDB home (HDB_HOME) directory run the following commands:

 ```
 cd HDB_HOME/bin